johnnovak/RML-Amiga/docs/docs/games/c-d.md

 ## Corruption

-- Righ-click the top of the screen and drag down to see the illustrations.
+- Right-click on the top of the screen and drag it down to see the illustrations.
 - Make sure to listen to the audio tape in the **Extras** folder.